-3.1 From 1 September - 26 October 2021 The Taxi and Private Hire handbook has been the subject of an 8 week public and trade consultation exercise.
+- 3.1 From 1 September 26 October 2021 The Taxi and Private Hire handbook has been the subject of an 8 week public and trade consultation exercise. - 3.2 The exercise has received 56 representations from various stakeholders and trade.